erkkiperkele/6231-Project/README.txt

 The ORB daemon is used as the naming service for the CORBA front end.
 Open a console and type the following command:

-WINDOWS: start orbd -InitialPort 1050
+WINDOWS: start orbd -ORBInitialPort 1050
 UNIX: orbd -ORBInitialPort 1050&